github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 ## Fully removing the data from {% data variables.product.prodname_dotcom %}

-After using either the BFG tool or `git filter-repo` to remove the sensitive data and pushing your changes to {% data variables.product.product_name %}, you must take a few more steps to fully remove the data from {% data variables.product.product_name %}.
+After using `git filter-repo` to remove the sensitive data and pushing your changes to {% data variables.product.product_name %}, you must take a few more steps to fully remove the data from {% data variables.product.product_name %}.

 {% ifversion ghec %}
 1. If the repository was migrated using the {% data variables.product.prodname_importer_proper_name %}, there may be some non-standard Git references that follow the pattern `refs/github-services`, that neither the BFG tool or `git filter-repo` can remove.
 In this case, remove those references running the following commands in your local copy of the repository: